 SO, YOU WANT TO BE IN PICTURES.

-Many times, friends and acquaintances have asked how to get into the acting business.Some think all they need do is have headshots, put themselves out to be discovered, and voila…they’re on screen!
-Well, for some people, that can work!
+Many times, friends and acquaintances have asked how to get into the acting business.Some think all they need do is have a photo, put themselves out to be discovered, and voila…they’re on screen!
+Well, for some people, that can work if your desire is to be a background actor (AKA Extra), but doesn't really work if you want to be a serious actor.

 Film and television rely on people to be in the background.
 Look at any film or TV show and you will see people walking on the streets, in restaurants, or perhaps working in an office.
 These people are essential to the film since having no background activity would look unnatural.
 The people you see are known as Extras, or Background Artists.
 While they are essential to the production, being an Extra requires no training and anyone can sign up to a service that casts Extras.
 Examples include Central Casting in Los Angeles, Legacy Casting in Dallas, Third Coast Casting in Austin, or Extras Casting in Atlanta, just to name a few.
 If you want to get into the business of acting, being an extra is a great way to start.
 You not only make money, but you get to experience what happens on a film or TV set.
 Many people enjoy being an extra, love hanging around celebrities and have done well financially and choose to continue in this pursuit, especially if they have managed some union work as an extra and have joined SAG/AFTRA, the performers union.
 Do understand that in the hierarchy of the set, the Extra is at the very low end and some times not treated very well.